 AINP processing times

-Alberta Immigrant Nominee Program (AINP) processing times are subject to change without notice.
+Please note that Alberta Immigrant Nominee Program (AINP) processing times are subject to change without notice.
 The information here regarding processing times is the most recent.
 These changes are effective as of June 5, 2014.
+Visit our website regularly for updates to the AINP and to processing times.

 - The AINP is authorized by Citizenship and Immigration Canada (CIC) to issue a maximum of 5,500 nomination certificates during the 2014 calendar year.